 Once an earthquake has hit and you have checked the status of your loved ones, check your surroundings and take any necessary precautions (like shutting off the gas if you smell it).

-The County will assess the situation and work with other regional entities to send out alerts through CCENS (see above), the County website, Emergency Management Facebook page and Twitter feed, and other means.
+The County will assess the situation and work with other regional entities to send out alerts through CCENS (see above), the County website, Disaster Management Facebook page and Twitter feed, and other means.

 There are many various tasks you'll need to perform to keep safe, provide basic first aid, evaluate food and stay sanitary, just to name a few.
 A solid, step-by-step guide on how to recover after a disaster (courtesy of Texas A&M) is available here.